"They're at the Post" ... with me in the saddle ... come along for the ride?

 I assumed that geldings were angry horses.
 You know ... because they're geldings.

-The trainer confirmed that he would let me take it for a lap around the track and I could also invite a half-dozen friends to watch me break-my-maiden.
+The trainer confirmed that he would let me take it for a lap around the track, and I could also invite a half-dozen friends to watch me break my maiden.
 Wow!
-If only every once-in-a-lifetime dream was this easy.
-They even agreed that I could go out of the gate with the door flying open just like a real race.
+If only every once-in-a-lifetime dream were this easy.
+They even agreed that I could go out of the gate with the door flying open, just like a real race.
 I was very pumped.

-I told him that I was set to ride a 3-year old gelding during morning work out at Woodbine in a week’s time.
-He looked at me strangely and when he realized I was serious, he started to laugh.
+I told him that I was set to ride a 3-year-old gelding during a morning workout at Woodbine in a week.
+He looked at me strangely, and when he realized I was serious, he started to laugh.

 I was crushed.